- Important information

 -

-functions have changed in IAR Embedded Workbench for ARM 7.20.1.
+The implementation of va_argsfunctions have changed in IAR Embedded Workbench for ARM 7.20.1.
 It is no longer possible to compile the output of the pre-processor from an earlier version of the compiler.
 The original source code must be pre-processed again, using IAR Embedded Workbench for ARM 7.20.1.

 Release history